Gluten Free Food List

 - Muscle cramps

 This is by no means an exhaustive list of gluten intolerance symptoms – but it serves as an illustration of the sometimes-serious discomfort that gluten can cause.
-Going gluten free stops some symptoms almost immediately, while others associated with long-term inflammation may take longer to clear up.
+Going stops some symptoms almost immediately, while others associated with long-term inflammation may take longer to clear up.

 For some following a gluten free diet, weight loss is another benefit.
-Calories need to be taken into account though, particularly if you’re using certified gluten-free baking ingredients like quinoa, amaranth, millet, and eating other calorie-dense foods.
+Calories need to be taken into account though, particularly if you’re using certified baking ingredients like quinoa, amaranth, millet, and eating other calorie-dense foods.
 If you are hoping to shed some excess weight by following this plan, then it pays to take a sensible, conscientious approach and choose nutrient-dense foods.
-Many prepared gluten free choices are very high in calories, just like their gluten containing counterparts.
+Many prepared choices are very high in calories, just like their gluten containing counterparts.